binaryJAZZ/CelestEd/README.md

 >to try to match the work mode you are entering.
 You can always toggle them back by opening the option menu, however.

 ### Saving ###
+#### Export To File ####
+When you are done working on a level and want to use it the game, or you just want to save your progress, you can save the current level as an ActionScript file by pressing the "Export To File" button.
+This will give you a dialog box prompting you to select a location and name for your file.
+Any name will do, but the most appropriate format is "MapName.as" since the file being exported is a full-fledged ActionScript file which can be added directly to the project.

+>NOTE: Whatever name you put before the ".as" in the filename (in this example "MapName") will become the class name
+>of your new map, which inherits from TopDownLevel.

+>BUG NOTE: As of now, you can't save a map that doesn't have a tile from *ALL THREE* layers (FLOOR, FOREGROUND, WALL).
+>Also, it is not advisable to create a map that has NO rooms, though it won't crash the program.

+#### Import From File ####
+Now that you've saved a file, you may want to re-open it at a later date in order to edit it.
+To do that, press the "Import From File" button, located under the "Export" button.
+Then navigate to the file you want to open, and, if the file format is still correct, it should load your level automatically.

 ### Rooms ###